-Everyone is trying to figure out how to use the instant pot electric pressure cooker and with this amazing collection of easy instapot recipes, you’ll be set!
+Everyone is trying to figure out how to use electric pressure cookers and with this amazing collection of easy instapot recipes, you’ll be set!

-If you’re looking for instant pot recipes and instapot recipes, you’ve come to the right place!
+If you’re looking for instapot recipes, you’ve come to the right place!
 If you watch our live show, you’ve seen me adapt several of our slow cooker recipes into instant pot recipes, because we love the Instant Pot!
 It’s like a slow cooker on crack!

 Except it also has the slow cooker option.
 Oh em gee!

 This collection includes, dinner recipes for the instant pot, snack recipes for the instant pot, make ahead recipes for the instant pot, soups and chili recipes for the instant pot, and even dessert recipes for the instant pot.